 Even if you use the right epoxy resin for your project, if you don’t use enough of it, it’s not going to cover your surface evenly.
 It will pull away in places and create dimples.
 Doming resins are formulated to self-level to a depth of one-eighth of an inch.
 You need to be sure you mix enough resin to cover your surface length and width to an eighth of an inch deep.

-Now before you go all crazy thinking you need to do math, I’ve got an easier option.
+Now before you go all crazy thinking you need to do math, here’s where you can hit the easy button.
 Use the Resin Obsession resin calculator.
 It calculates the amount of resin you need to coat a surface or fill a mold, making sure you don’t waste precious resin or get dimples in your epoxy.

-Pro tip: Mix a smidge more than the calculator tells you.
+💡 Pro tip: Mix a smidge more than the calculator tells you.
 Why?
 Speaking from experience, I find I always need a little extra.
 I like to have enough to make more of a resin color I’m already pouring or mix a little for a new color.
-I hate wasting the stuff too.
-So, I always have things set up for leftover resin projects for the times I don’t use all the resin in my original project.

 3. Something is repelling the resin from your surface.